Quantum thermodynamics of the spin-boson model using the principle of minimal dissipation: Theory

 The HEOM approach is used below to analyze the effective Hamiltonian $K_S$ of the spin-boson model as well as thermodynamic quantities such as work, heat and entropy.
 To this end, we make use of the pseudo-Kraus representation for the generator, which states that the generator of any Hermiticity and trace preserving map can be written as \cite{Choi1975}

 with some operators $E_k(t)$ and real (not necessarily positive) coefficients $\theta_k$(t) fulfilling the condition

 To evaluate the pseudo-Kraus representation for $\Lt_t$, we simulate the dynamics for different orthogonal initial states of the system, in order to get a representation of the dynamical map $\Phi_t$.
 The pseudo-Kraus operators are then obtained by diagonalizing the Choi matrix associated to $\Lt_t$ \cite{Andersson2007}.
+Additional details are provided in Appendix \ref{app-B}.
 Following the derivation from Ref.\ \cite{Colla2022a}, the final expression for the effective Hamiltonian reads

 and the various thermodynamic quantities can be evaluated through numerical integration.